tslamic/tslamic.github.io/_posts/2013-07-21-twos-complement-and-absolute-values.md

 256: [1] [1] [1] [1] [1] [1] [1] [1] = 255
 </pre>

 Notice what _unsigned_ means - the values we've calculated are all non-negative.
-Also, we're able to represent all integers from 0 to 255.
+Also, we're only able to represent integers from 0 to 255.

-Now let's think of a way to make our system _signed_ - let's incorporate negative numbers.
+Let's think of a way to make our system _signed_ - let's incorporate negative numbers.

 We want more or less even number of both, positive and negative numbers, so let's make a wild guess and choose the first bit to represent the sign: `0` means the number will be positive, `1` negative:
 <pre>